 11. Have a spirit assembly!

-Spirit assemblies (or pep rallies) are a time-honored event that still work.
-It’s a time for cheers, music, guest speakers, spirit chants, school songs, free-throw contests, door prizes and more!
+Spirit assemblies (or pep rallies) are time-honored events that still work.
+It’s a time for cheers, music, guest speakers, spirit chants, school songs, free-throw contests, door prizes, and more!

 13. Make spirit bracelets.

 Use school colors and letters.
 Pass them out at lunchtime or at sporting events.

 Build community at your school by adopting a school bird, tree, food, international city, hero, etc. Let students make the final choice by popular vote.